Workforce Policies Investigation Process : guide for investigations associated with criminal offences

 This guide is for managers and explains the steps that must be taken in an investigation involving criminal offences.

 The following guide forms part of the standard for workforce policies that apply to all staff within NHSScotland regardless of which Board they are employed by.

 The employer may become aware that an employee has been accused, committed, charged or convicted of a criminal offence.
 This may be through the employee, a regulatory body, Disclosure Scotland (Protection of Vulnerable Groups scheme [PVG]), the press, colleagues of the employee, members of the public etc.

 Where there is an allegation the employee has committed a criminal offence, consideration should be given as to whether or not the police should be notified.

 Where the allegation concerns fraud offences in the National Health Service (NHS) work place, it must be referred to Counter Fraud Services (CFS).
 If CFS conduct an investigation it is not necessary to report to the police.
 Read the guide to Counter Fraud Services.

 In all cases an assessment will be undertaken which may lead to an internal investigation.
 This may not result in disciplinary action being taken.
-Where a police or CFS investigation is underway the employer must check whether they can proceed with an internal investigation at this stage.
+Where a police or CFS investigation is underway the employer must check with the external organisation whether their investigation would be prejudiced by continuing the internal investigation.
+However, the decision on proceeding with an internal investigation should remain with the manager.